arsduo/koala/readme.md

     # Returns an array describing the URL for the next page: [path, arguments]
     # This is useful for paging across multiple requests
     next_path, next_args = feed.next_page_params

+    # You can use those params to easily get the next (or prevous) page
+    page = graph.get_page(feed.next_page_params)

 Check out the wiki for more examples.

 The old-school REST API
 -----
 Where the Graph API and the old REST API overlap, you should choose the Graph API.
-Unfortunately, that overlap is far from complete, and there are many important API calls -- including fql.query -- that can't yet be done via the Graph.
+Unfortunately, that overlap is far from complete, and there are many important API calls that can't yet be done via the Graph.

 Koala now supports the old-school REST API using OAuth access tokens; to use this, instantiate your class using the RestAPI class: